luque667788/simple_pi_media_player/README.md

 2. Run the installation script: `./install.sh`
     *   This will install `mplayer`, `ffmpeg`, and Python dependencies.
 3. Activate the virtual environment: `source videoplayer/bin/activate`

+## System Setup Reference

+The project includes an `OS_setup.sh` script that serves as a reference for how the Raspberry Pi system is configured.
+While we recommend using the pre-built image, this script documents the setup process if you want to start from a fresh Raspberry Pi OS installation.

+### What the Setup Script Does

+1. **System Configuration**:
+   - Updates and upgrades the system packages
+   - Installs required tools (git, curl, raspi-config)
+   - Enables SSH for remote access
+   - Enables SPI and I2C interfaces required for the display

+2. **Display Configuration**:
+   - Configures the ST7789V SPI display by adding framebuffer overlay to `/boot/firmware/config.txt`
+   - Sets up resolution, pin connections, and rotation parameters
+   - Updates framebuffer console mapping in boot command line
+   - **Important**: Disables HDMI video output (`hdmi_blanking=2`) to save resources and prevent conflicts

+3. **Audio Configuration**:
+   - Note that while HDMI video is disabled, audio through HDMI port 0 is still available
+   - If you need audio output, connect to the HDMI port and configure audio settings as needed

+4. **Network Setup**:
+   - Includes manual step for installing RaspAP for Wi-Fi hotspot functionality
+   - This must be done manually by running: `curl -sL https://install.raspap.com | bash`

+5. **Application Installation**:
+   - Creates development folder and clones the media player repository
+   - Runs the installation script to set up dependencies
+   - Configures a systemd service for automatic startup

+### Manual Steps Required

+Even if using the setup script, some manual intervention is required:

+1. You must manually install RaspAP when prompted
+2. A system reboot is recommended after running the script
+3. If framebuffer device `/dev/fb0` is not detected immediately, a reboot will be necessary
+4. You may need to adjust permissions or system settings based on your specific Raspberry Pi model

+### Note on HDMI Configuration

+The script intentionally disables HDMI video output to ensure all resources are directed to the SPI display.
+If you require both displays or want to re-enable HDMI, you'll need to remove or modify the `hdmi_blanking=2` line in `/boot/firmware/config.txt`.